EddOliver/BBM-Bridge-Baby-Monitor/README.md

 - The file was created in the path where the project ~ / vivado / ANY_NAME / ANY_NAME.runs / impl_1 / design_1_wrapper.bit was saved

-- That file you copy and paste it into the folder where you saved the tcl and you will also give them both the same name.
+- You have to copy that file and paste it into the folder where you saved the tcl, and give them both the same name.

 - Once this is done we will paste both files in the Overlays folder of the Ultra96 as we did in subsection 1.8.